 This form, once filled out, must be returned to your county Board of Elections office by the voter who it corresponds to in person.
 This form must always be accompanied by a signature.

 Deceased registrants can be removed from the voter rolls only if it has been confirmed through legally defined means that the voter is deceased.
 This is to ensure that no one moves to remove someone from the voter rolls, by design or by accident, who is actually still alive.
 From a legal perspective it is considered a far graver error for a voter to be accidentally disenfranchised because it was believed they were dead than it is for that voter to remain on the rolls until it can be properly confirmed they are dead.

 The primary legally defined way in which a deceased voter can be removed is by their name appearing on a list of everyone who died in the state of North Carolina sent monthly from the DHHS to the State Board of Elections.
 When the State Board of Elections receives this list, they run it against the statewide voter registration database and send each individual county matches of registrants who have died.
 Each individual county confirms that the names sent are in fact those of the people in their individual databases (which are subsets of the statewide registration database, for more information see FAQ question “What exactly is the ‘voter registration database’?) then removes them themselves.
 There is also a county level version of this list sent directly from DHHS to each county which is compared against the state one to improve matching at a state level, as well as a ‘DHHS search’ which allows counties to search death records going back years to continually verify as few as possible are missed.

-The DHHS list is the most definitive means of confirming a voter is in fact dead, but sometimes the names that show up on those lists only show up months after they died, depending on the exact circumstances and location of death (for example, someone who died outside the state or during travel abroad unbeknownst to their family).
+The DHHS list is the most definitive means of confirming a voter is in fact dead, but sometimes the names that show up on those lists only show up months after they died, depending on the exact circumstances and location of death (for example, someone who died outside the state or during travel abroad unbeknownst to family/friends).